The Dirichlet problem for curve shortening flow: Local existence continuation

 \section{Local existence \& continuation}

-The system \eqref{main} is not strictly parabolic; there are zeros present in the symbol, associated to diffeomorphism invariance.
-Short-time existence for the the curve shortening flow is discussed in \cite{GageHamilton86}, where the Nash-Moser inverse function theorem \cite{Hamilton82b} is used; see also \cite{Angenent90I}.
-Alternatively, one can apply the method of \cite{DeTurck83}, coupling the flow to a harmonic map heat flow; the existence theory for such flows in the case of manifolds with boundary is discussed in \cite{Hamilton75}.
+The system \eqref{main} is not strictly parabolic; there are zeros present in the symbol, associated to diffeomorphism invariance of the problem.
+Short-time existence for the the curve shortening flow is discussed in \cite{GageHamilton86}, where the Nash-Moser inverse function theorem is used; see \cite{Hamilton82b},\cite{Angenent90I}.